Maximilien-Hantonne/optimal-pulses-atom-interferometry/README.md

-# Quantum Pulse Optimization for Cold Atom Interferometry
+# Quantum Pulse Optimization for Atom Interferometry

 This repository contains two main Python scripts for quantum pulse optimization and analysis in cold atom interferometry systems, specifically designed for Rubidium-87 atomic interferometry using three-level system.